dan-the-dev/search-nearest-pharmacy/README.md

 ## Run the server

-Add the following line to your /etc/hosts file:
+Add the following line to your /etc/hosts file (you might need administrator rights):

 `127.0.0.1 myapp.loc`

+Install docker-compose (check [here](https://docs.docker.com/compose/install/) for how to do it).

 Run the following commands:

 `make composer-install`